 The Polish Underground Movement Study Trust

 The Polish Underground Movement Study Trust (PUMST) was founded in London in 1947.
-It is a research and academic institution, which contains historical material pertaining to the Polish Underground State (the Underground Administration and the Polish Home Army – Armia Krajowa) during the Second World War.
-Among its founders were Lieutenant General Tadeusz BÓR-Komorowski, Major General Kazimierz Iranek-Osmecki, Major General Antoni Chrusciel, Tadeusz Żenczykowski, Major General Tadeusz Pełczyński as well as a great many other leading members of the Polish Underground from the war years.
+It is a research and archival institution, which contains historical material pertaining to the Polish Underground State (the Underground Administration and the Polish Home Army – Armia Krajowa) during the Second World War.
+Among its founders were Lieutenant General Tadeusz Bór-Komorowski, Colonel Kazimierz Iranek-Osmecki, Major General Antoni Chruściel, Tadeusz Żenczykowski, Major General Tadeusz Pełczyński as well as a several other leading members of the Polish Underground from the war years.

 Over the course of the past nearly seventy five years, thousands of people have visited PUMST.
 They include military historians, politicians, journalists as well as family members for whom the memory of the Polish Underground State and the Home Army is meaningful.